theodorebailey/CapstoneProjectVII/README.md

 You can download the files from Git - green code button

+You will likely have to install dependencies using: npm install, further instructions below

 The project was made and is maintained by myself, but hopefully it is finished.

 Below is the installation instructions provided by React.